By Dillon DuBois from AllTheRooms.Blog

 Ultra Music Festival

 Ultra is widely recognized as the reigning king of electronic music festivals.
-It pulls huge names from all over like Armin Van Buuren, Hardwell, Carl Cox, and Afrojack.
+It pulls huge names from all over—Armin Van Buuren, Hardwell, Carl Cox, and Afrojack have all graced its stages.
 While the original festival takes place in Miami, over the years Ultra has spread to sister locations in Korea, Buenos Aires, Ibiza, Brazil, Chile, and more.
+The Miami edition transforms Bayfront Park into a three-day spectacle where the bass echoes off the downtown skyscrapers and the crowd stretches as far as you can see.

 By Road to Ultra Hong Kong